 Through his family connections, the young Armistead was accepted into the army in 1839.
 Serving with the 6th U.S. Infantry, he fought in the War with Mexico, and ended that war with the rank of captain.
 After the war, he continued to serve for fourteen years on the American frontier.3

 When the clouds of war brooded on the horizon, and war was imminent between North and South, Armistead was in Los Angeles, an outpost along the Pacific Coast.
 The night before Armistead left for Virginia to fight for the Confederacy, his friend who was remaining for the Union, Winfield S. Hancock, held a soirée at his home in the City of Angels.
-Mrs. Hancock remembered that Captain Armistead placed his hands on Hancock’s shoulders, and with tears on his cheeks declared, “Hancock, good-by; you can never know what this has cost me.4
+Mrs. Hancock remembered that Captain Armistead placed his hands on Hancock’s shoulders, and with tears on his cheeks declared, “Hancock, good-by; you can never know what this has cost me.”4

 Armistead left California on foot and walked to Austin, Texas, where he took a train to Richmond.
 In April 1861, he was made commander of the 57th Virginia Infantry.
 Within a year, he was promoted to brigade command, and led his men in the Peninsula Campaign.
 With every battle he was “displaying everywhere conspicuous gallantry,” constantly demonstrating “his coolness under fire.”5

 His men were devoted to him.
 “He was a strict disciplinarian,” one of his soldiers remembered, “but was never a martinet.”
-Another testified that Armistead “ was a Virginian to his heart’s core.6
+Another testified that Armistead “

 Armistead led his brigade through the battles at Seven Pines, Malvern Hill, Second Manassas, and Antietam.
 Throughout the year of 1862, many of his men were lost to wounds and death.
 New recruits came to take their places, and by the time of the Battle of Gettysburg, a significant few were still in the ranks from the days of the beginning of the war.